Online Guide for Newcomers to Prince Edward Island - Canada

 Montague, PE C0A 1R0

-Application forms can also be picked up at a doctor's office, a pharmacy or at the PEI Association for Newcomers to Canada, or you can call Medicare Services and they can mail a form to you.
+Application forms can also be picked up at Access PEI, a doctor's or nurse practitioner's office, a pharmacy or at the PEI Association for Newcomers to Canada, or you can call Medicare Services and they can mail a form to you.

 [See Related Resources]